civicmapper/culvert-toolkit/docs/docs/naacc-table.md

 * Delete headers (first eight rows)
 * Save as CSV

-### Optionally:
+### Optionally: Pre-Process the NAACC table

 While the [*NAACC Table Ingest* (described below)](#run-the-naacc-table-ingest-tool) will flag records that aren't valid for capacity calculations, you may want to pair back to download to records of interest.

-You may want to remove certain types of culvert, e.g., bridges, fords, or ones that don't have any capacity measurements.
-Or, you may need to import this table into GIS, and move features to streams or flow lines on a digital elevation model.
+You may want to:

+* remove certain types of culvert, e.g., bridges, fords, or ones that don't have any capacity measurements.
+* import this table into GIS, and move features to streams or flow lines on a digital elevation model

 Regardless, as long as the NAACC schema is preserved, subsequent tools will be able to use it.